 As participation in the trial is entirely voluntary, the participant may choose to discontinue trial treatment at any time without penalty or loss of benefits to which they would otherwise be entitled.
 Although not obliged to give a reason for discontinuing their trial treatment, a reasonable effort should be made to establish this reason, whilst remaining fully respectful of the participant's rights.

-Participants who discontinue protocol treatment, for any of the above reasons, should remain in the trial for the purpose of follow up and data analysis.
+Participants who discontinue protocol treatment, for any of the above reasons, should remain in the trial for the purpose of follow up, and data collection and analysis, if they are willing.

 6.5 Outcomes

 6.5.1 Primary Outcomes